-- About 87% of the respondents in the survey who admitted to have who heard of the surveillance programs were subsequently posed questions regarding behavioral change after the fact.
+- About 87% of the respondents in the survey have admitted to have heard of the surveillance programs

-- More men (37%) than women (26%) are much more likely to have heard quite a lot regarding the (Snowden’s) NSA revelations.
+- More men (37%) than women (26%) are more likely to have heard about the (Snowden’s) NSA revelations.

 - However, 25% of those with a high school degree are less likely than individuals who graduated from college (40%) to have heard a great deal regarding government surveillance.

-- With regard to government surveillance of electronic communication and data, 17% of Americans said they are “very concerned”;
+- 17% of Americans said they are “very concerned”;

 - Those who are “somewhat concerned” amount to 35%;